 This Bill is an interference by the German government with contractual autonomy.
 It is a strong indication that the German legislator expects that neither lease agreements nor credit agreements are per se affected by COVID-19.
 This is in line with the decisions of the Federal High Court ruling on effects of extraordinary circumstances to credit agreements.
 In conjunction with the deferral of the obligation to file for insolvency also contained in the Bill, the Bill will create important headroom for tenants and borrowers to “breathe” during the challenging times of the COVID-19 pandemic.
 This Bill is a contribution by the German government aiming to keep the German economy going, out of insolvency state, and to protect tenants from losing their properties.;

-Goodwin's team of real estate industry lawyers, Stephan Kock, Andreas Mallin, Marc Bohne and Peter Junghänel along with our dedicated finance lawyers Stephan Kock and Andreas Mallin can help clients navigate the economic and legal uncertainty posed by the COVID-19 coronavirus.
+Goodwin's team of real estate industry lawyers, Stephan Kock, Marc Bohne and Peter Junghänel along with our dedicated finance lawyer Stephan Kock can help clients navigate the economic and legal uncertainty posed by the COVID-19 coronavirus.
 Please contact us to review or continue the discussion.

 Please also visit Goodwin’s Coronavirus Knowledge Center, where firm lawyers from across the globe are issuing new guidance and insights to help clients fully understand and assess the ramifications of COVID-19 and navigate the potential effects of the outbreak on their businesses.